-'''

 stopsrc -s inetd startsrc -s inetd

-'''

-NFS
+• NFS

 NFS is required for all NIM installs.
-Ensure the NFS daemons are running: lssrc -g nfs stopsrc -g nfs startsrc -g nfs
+Ensure the NFS daemons are running: lssrc -g nfs stopsrc -g nfs startsrc -g nfs biod, and others.

 If any NFS services are inoperative, you can stop and restart the entire group of services: